andyw8/checklists/README.md

 # checklists

-This is a project written using [Lucky](https://luckyframework.org).
-Enjoy!
+This is a basic CRUD example app written using [Lucky](https://luckyframework.org).

 ### Setting up the project